jankmg/frequent_color_flask/README.md

 ```

 The first step is to convert the url to a file.
 We do that by using <code>requests.get(url)</code> and passing the url as a parameter.
 After that, we open the image using Pillow, then using Pillow's method <code>getdata()</code> we get the color of each pixel and store the values in the <code>pixels</code> variable.
+We return the variable <code>pixels</code>.

 (I need to expand more on how I used each technology)